razzlestorm/beautiful-jekyll/_posts/2019-10-23-NLP-Project-One.md

 ## Project Goals:
 1. Explore whether there is any sort of trend in positive news/fluff pieces about Xi Jinping (especially surrounding the time of the constitutional change).
 2. Come up with a way to predict whether a piece will be about Xi Jinping.
-3. Create a filter for fluff pieces about Xi Jinping (sometimes it can feel like you are being bombarded by them) (Future Work)
+3. Create a filter for fluff pieces about Xi Jinping (sometimes it can feel like you are being bombarded by propaganda) (Future Work)

 ## Data Exploration and Code